chipfucker/marlie/docs/secret.md

-			"pack": <Snowflake>, // channel for queueing links to look into "hunt": <Snowflake>, // channel for queueing images to find the source of "tour": <Snowflake>, // channel to send links with many source possibilities "hold": <Snowflake>  // channel to send items to watch later }
+			"pack": <Snowflake>, // channel for queueing links to look into "hunt": <Snowflake>, // channel for queueing images to find the source of "tour": <Snowflake>, // channel to send links with many source possibilities "bide": <Snowflake>  // channel to send items to watch later }
 	},
 	"rule34": {